 Qatar has also focused on developing and exploiting its natural gas resource base prudently beyond the LNG industry, implementing a downstream strategy driven by opportunities to add value to existing oil and gas production as well as the requirements of the domestic economy.
-QP has developed pipeline gas both for regional export markets and for domestic petrochemicals and industrial consumption.
-In addition, QP is the majority shareholder in a number of industrial companies located primarily at Mesaieed Industrial City, which use natural gas as feedstock and/or fuel to produce various value-added products, such as petrochemicals and fertiliser, steel, iron, aluminium and metal coating, both for domestic consumption and for export.
+QE has developed pipeline gas both for regional export markets and for domestic petrochemicals and industrial consumption.
+In addition, QE is the majority shareholder in a number of industrial companies located primarily at Mesaieed Industrial City, which use natural gas as feedstock and/or fuel to produce various value-added products, such as petrochemicals and fertiliser, steel, iron, aluminium and metal coating, both for domestic consumption and for export.

-In years where Qatar has experienced a budget surplus, Qatar has used its budget surpluses to diversify the economy through increased spending on infrastructure, social programmes, healthcare and education, which have modernised Qatar's economy.
+Qatar has used its budget surpluses to diversify the economy through increased spending on infrastructure, social programmes, healthcare and education, which have modernised Qatar's economy.
 Qatar's economic growth has also enabled it to diversify its economy through domestic and international investment into different classes of assets.
 In 2005, the State established the QIA to propose and implement investments for Qatar's growing financial reserves, both domestically and abroad.
 The aim of the QIA is to strengthen the nation's economy through the diversification of asset classes across a wide range of geographies.
 Through the QIA, Qatar has made investments in private equity, the banking sector, real estate, publicly traded securities and alternative assets.
 With its growing portfolio of international and domestic long-term strategic investments, the QIA has continued to develop Qatar's economic diversification strategy while contributing to the nation's significant economic expansion.
-Since 2015, Qatar has incurred budget deficits and has turned to deficit financing, including the issuance of bonds, as a way of continuing its investments in its economy.
-Such deficits reflect Qatar's continued commitment to capital expenditure with respect to ongoing infrastructure projects combined with conservative oil prices.
-A surplus is expected for 2019.
+Qatar incurred budget deficits in 2015, 2016, 2017 and 2020 and turned to deficit financing, including the issuance of bonds, as a way of continuing its investments in its economy.
+Such deficits reflected Qatar's continued commitment to capital expenditure with respect to ongoing infrastructure projects combined with conservative oil prices.
+Qatar's budget was in surplus in 2021, 2022 and is expected to record a surplus in 2023.